thormeg/algorithms/README.md

-# Algorithms
+# Algorithms and data structures

-Playing with algorithms in various languages.
+Playing with algorithms and data structures in various languages.